Obrelix/Maze-Battlegrounds-Tabletop-Arcade/README.md

 - A match is **first to 5 points**; rounds resolve on elimination or goal score
 - **Double KO / Draws** are handled when both players die simultaneously
-- **TIME OUT!** ends a round if time expires
+- **TIME OUT!** ends the match if time expires; winner determined by score (draw if tied)
 - **Sudden Death** triggers when time runs low (<30 seconds):
   - Warning message and scrolling text on the LED matrix
-  - Neutral mines spawn at random cells every ~830ms, damaging both players and increasing chaos
+  - Neutral mines spawn at random cells every ~830ms (max 12 on field, spaced apart)
   - No timer limit—play until one player is eliminated

 ### Game states